 Harlene Marley H’05, legendary drama professor and first female tenure-track professor at Kenyon, died in February.
 A series of events this summer will celebrate Marley’s influence on generations of Kenyon students.

 Associate Vice President for Alumni and Parent Engagement Scott Baker ’94 is helping organize the celebration of her life.
 He appeared in a Reunion Weekend performance that was Marley’s last production at Kenyon in 2005.

 “Professor Marley wasn't just a singular person in Kenyon’s drama department but in Kenyon history,” he said.
 “I am heartened to have the opportunity to celebrate her contributions to both Kenyon and the theater with Kenyon alumni and other friends who knew her well.
 Professor Marley was, quite simply, a legend — and I am so thankful to have known and studied with her.”

-Donations to support the effort to honor Marley can be made here.
-Tributes to her can also be submitted online, and they will be gathered for inclusion at the celebration of Marley’s legacy and made available online.
+Tributes to Marley can be submitted online, and they will be gathered for inclusion at the celebration of Marley’s legacy and made available online.